lmb-freiburg/Multimodal-Future-Prediction/README.md

 - --output: will write the output files to the disk under the path specified in the config.py (OUTPUT_FOLDER_FLN).
 If you need only to get the testing accuracies without writing files (much faster), you can simply remove the --output.

+#### Training

+We provide additionally the loss functions used when training our sampling-fitting network, please check the net.py file for more details.

 #### Citation

 If you use our repository or find it useful in your research, please cite the following paper: